hphelion/documentation/devplatform/helion/user/deploy/languages/php/sdk-authentication.md

 title: "Identity Service, Authentication, and the Service Catalog"
 ---
 <!--PUBLISHED-->

-#Identity Service, Authentication, and the Service Catalog
+# HP Helion Development Platform: Identity Service, Authentication, and the Service Catalog

 The [Identity Service API](https://docs.hpcloud.com/identity) is central to using the APIs for the services by HP Helion.
 Identity Service not only deals with authentication